ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 ## Task 4

-### Accessing HTTP Server from outside LAN
+### Open-ended task for highest grade.
+Secure the given network

 https://www.contradodigital.com/2021/02/19/how-to-host-a-single-website-behind-a-pfsense-firewall/

-This is a free-form task where you will play around with pfSense firewall webGUI or come up with an alternative solution to access the HTTP server (ubuntu) running on internal virtual LAN from your host computer.
+This is a free-form task where you will play around with the given network structure and make it more secure.
+You can install any packages, modify any rules and even play around with network assignments.

 Here's what you need to understand first:
 * Your host machine is on a WAN network (if it's connected to Wifi) OR a different LAN network (if ethernet network)